huggingface/blog/bert-cpu-scaling-part-2.md

     </a>
 </div>

-# Scaling up BERT-like model Inference on modern CPU (Part 2) - Software Optimizations
+# Scaling up BERT-like model Inference on modern CPU  - Part 2

 ## Introduction: Using Intel Software to Optimize AI Efficiency on CPU

 As we detailed in our [previous blog post](https://huggingface.co/blog/bert-cpu-scaling-part-1), Intel Xeon CPUs provide a set of features especially designed for AI workloads such as AVX512 or VNNI (Vector Neural Network Instructions) for efficient inference using integer quantized neural network for inference along with additional system tools to ensure the work is being done in the most efficient way.
-Through this blog post, we would like to give you a sense of the performances of the new Ice Lake generation of CPUs from Intel along with a full picture of what’s available on the software side to make the most out of your Intel hardware.
+In this blog post, we will focus on software optimizations and give you a sense of the performances of the new Ice Lake generation of Xeon CPUs from Intel.
+Our goal is to give you a full picture of what’s available on the software side to make the most out of your Intel hardware.
 As in the previous blog post, we show the performance with benchmark results and charts, along with new tools to make all these knobs and features easy to use.

 Back in April, Intel launched its [latest generation of Intel Xeon processors](https://www.intel.com/content/www/us/en/products/details/processors/xeon/scalable.html), codename Ice Lake, targeting more efficient and performant AI workloads.
 More precisely, Ice Lake Xeon CPUs can achieve up to 75% faster inference on a variety of NLP tasks when comparing against the previous generation of Cascade Lake Xeon processors.
 This is achieved by a combination of both hardware and software improvements, [such as new instructions](https://en.wikichip.org/wiki/x86/avx512_vnni) and PCIe 4.0 featured on the new Sunny Cove architecture to supports Machine Learning and Deep Learning workloads.
-Last but not least, Intel worked on dedicated optimizations for various frameworks which now comes with Intel’s flavors like [Intel’s Extension for Scikit Learn](https://intel.github.io/scikit-learn-intelex/), [Intel TensorFlow](https://www.intel.com/content/www/us/en/developer/articles/guide/optimization-for-tensorflow-installation-guide.html) and
+Last but not least, Intel worked on dedicated optimizations for various frameworks which now come with Intel’s flavors like [Intel’s Extension for Scikit Learn](https://intel.github.io/scikit-learn-intelex/), [Intel TensorFlow](https://www.intel.com/content/www/us/en/developer/articles/guide/optimization-for-tensorflow-installation-guide.html) and
 [Intel PyTorch Extension](https://www.intel.com/content/www/us/en/developer/articles/containers/pytorch-extension.html).